rimio/libecbor/README.md

 **IMPORTANT:** Note that the `*_ptr` versions of the APIs work only in *tree* mode.

-TO retrieve the payload of definite strings and binary strings:
+To retrieve the payload of definite strings and binary strings:

 ```c
 const char *c_str = NULL;